CFT in AdS and boundary RG flows: Bulk correlators and extracting BCFT data

-where we performed the sum after plugging in the explicit OPE coefficients of the subleading operators we found above \footnote{For reader interested in reproducing this result, note that to perform the summation, we had to separate out the $k = 0$ piece and then add it back at the end.
+where we performed the sum after plugging in the explicit OPE coefficients of the subleading operators we found above.\footnote{For reader interested in reproducing this result, note that to perform the summation, we had to separate out the $k = 0$ piece and then add it back at the end.
 Also, the result that Mathematica gives has to be analytically continued using the formula given in eq.
-2.12 of \cite{Gopakumar:2018xqi} in order to obtain an expression that is well defined for positive $d$.}.
-The hypergeometric functions appearing in this result are well defined for $d\ge 1$.
-While we have not been able to find relevant hypergeomtric identities to simplify this formula analytically, we have verified numerically that for all $d\ge 1$ the result precisely agrees with the simpler formula given in \cite{10.1143/PTP.70.1226}, which reads
+2.12 of \cite{Gopakumar:2018xqi} in order to obtain an expression that is well defined for positive $d$.} The hypergeometric functions appearing in this result are well defined for $d\ge 1$.
+While we have not been able to find relevant hypergeomtric identities to simplify this formula analytically, we have verified numerically that for all $d\ge 1$ the result precisely agrees with the simpler formula given in \cite{10.1143/PTP.70.1226}, which reads\footnote{Analytic agreement between the infinite series representation in (\ref{eq457}) and the expression in (\ref{gamO-simpler}) was recently shown in \cite{Ohno:2025qfv}.}

 In $d=3$, this gives $\hat\Delta=1+2/(3N)+O(1/N^2)$.
 We can also verify that in $d=4-\eps$ and $d=2+\eps$ the large $N$ prediction agrees with (\ref{PhiHatAnomPhi4}) and (\ref{AnomalousDimensionNLSM}) for Dirichlet and Neumann conditions respectively.
 Indeed using (\ref{gamO-simpler}) we find